scubamuc/wiki-md/LXD-LXC.bridged-network.md

 ----

-# Configure LXD/LXC bridged network Netplan (from 24.04)
+# Configure bridged network with Netplan (from 24.04)

 if you're happy using **Network-Manager** instead of **Netplan**, you can simply install Network-Manager `sudo snap install network-manager` and use that instead... by removing the snap, you'll be using Netplan again.